irbujam/ss_log_event_monitor/README.md

 > Web service enabled to view stats using a web browser on phone/ pc or as a second screen to legacy monitor console display

-  - Script can run independently on a pc separate from cluster/farms/nodes hosted pc
+  - Monitor script can run independently on a pc separate from cluster/farms/nodes hosted pc
   - Run-time changes to config.txt reflected in minitor (only works with web ui disabled in config)
   - No need for log files as monitoring is now using metrics endpoints
   - discord and telegram alert notifications